Find Cheap Auto Insurance Quotes in Your Area

 DWI and DUI are different terms for drunk driving charges.
 In many states, they are used interchangeably to describe the same act of getting behind the wheel while intoxicated.

 However, in states such as Texas, Maryland and Arkansas, DWI and DUI denote different levels of impaired driving, one often more serious than the other.
-A trio of midwestern states use the term OWI.
-New York has both DWI and DWAI, driving while ability impaired.
+Three Midwestern states use the term OWI.
+New York has both DWI and DWAI (driving while ability impaired).

 What do DWI and DUI mean?

 DWI and DUI are both terms for the crime of drunk driving.
 They also refer to driving under the influence of other drugs.